-All previously attempted course work continues to be recorded on the student's official transcript, as designated by the # symbol, but the institutional grade point average will be adjusted accordingly.
-The Regents' Cumulative GPA, a grade point average that is not adjusted to reflect Academic Renewal, will also appear on students' permanent records.
+All previously attempted course work continues to be recorded on the student's official transcript, as designated by the # symbol, but will NOT be calculated in the institutional grade point average.
+The Regents' Cumulative GPA is not adjusted to reflect Academic Renewal.

-Academic credit for previously completed course work - including transfer course work - will be retained only for courses in which an "A", "B", "C" or "S" grade has been earned.
+Academic credit for previously completed course work--including transfer course work--will be retained only for courses in which an "A", "B", "C" or "S" grade has been earned.
 Retained grades are not calculated in the Academic Renewal GPA.
-If a student does not request Academic Renewal status at the time of reenrollment after a five year or greater period of absence from any college or university, the student may do so within three academic semesters of re-enrollment or within one calendar year, whichever comes first.